akaris-redhat/blog/namespaces.md

 ### UTS namespace ###

-UTS namespaces are the identifiers returned by uname.
-UTS namespaces allow every process to have its own hostname domain name.
+- UTS stands for the datastructure that stores the identifiers returned by uname.

+- UTS namespaces allow every process to have its own hostname and domain name.

+#### Example ####

 Create an instance of `/bin/bash` in its own UTS namespace and assign it its own hostname:
 ~~~